hpides/perma-bench/README.md

 TODO

 ### Visualization
 PerMA-Bench offers a Python tool to visualize its results as PNGs and view them in a user interface.
 In order to do that, you have to build a virtual environment first.
-For this, `setup_viz.sh` must be executed once:
+For this, the script `setup_viz.sh`, which requires Python 3 and Pip 3,  must be executed once:
 ``` shell script
 $ ./setup_viz.sh
 ```